 Named a top Diabetes Healthy Holiday Recipe 2015 by Healthline!
-Creamy and buttery, this low carb sweet potato mash with pecan topping has just 6.5 net carbs per serving.The candied pecan topping makes this easy recipe the perfect side dish for pork, turkey, or chicken.
+Creamy and buttery, this low carb sweet potato mash with pecan topping has just 5 net carbs per serving.The candied pecan topping makes this easy recipe the perfect side dish for pork, turkey, or chicken.
 So pretty you can easily serve it at holiday parties.
 Pumpkin and cauliflower stand in for the higher carb sweet potatoes.
-The images has been updated from the original October 2013 publishing date.
+The images and nutritional info have been updated from the original October 2013 publishing date.

 For this recipe you’ll need: cauliflower, pumpkin puree, butter, heavy cream, xylitol, salt, pepper, cinnamon, cloves, ground ginger, nutmeg, pecans